CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 d.
 Research in marital and family studies and therapy.

-(c) The applicant shall have completed at least a one-year practicum/internship supervised by an AAMFT approved supervisor prior to the completion of the master’s degree.
-This experience shall total a minimum of 300 hours of face-to-face client contact hours with individuals, couples, and families for the purpose of assessment, diagnosis and treatment.
+(c) The applicant shall have completed at least a one-year practicum or internship supervised by an American Association of Marriage and Family Therapy (AAMFT) approved supervisor prior to the completion of the master’s degree.
+This experience shall total a minimum of 300 hours of face-to-face client contact hours with individuals, couples, and families for the purpose of assessment, diagnosis, and treatment.
 At least half of these client contact hours shall have been completed with couples and families.

-(d) A minimum of one academic year of full-time academic graduate study in marriage and family therapy shall be completed in residence at the institution granting the degree.
+(d) A minimum of one academic year of full-time academic graduate study in marriage and family therapy shall be completed in residence at the institution granting the degree, unless the program is accredited through COAMFTE.

 (e) Whether graduate study was completed in residence shall be determined based on criteria which include the following: